lee2sman/everyday/README.md

 poster grid. posters generated with printwobbler, new version of 84. saved, presented on screen with version of 83's starter code.
 92
 remake 51 w/ file input option. a demake of the floor of messlife.
+93
+remix of 92, unfortunately now with boxes. need more organic shapes next. i'm on an airplane so couldn't look up syntax.